mills32/M3D-for-PlayStation-Portable/README.md

   - in "16_Demo" sample, if the enemies fall from the ground, PSP will crash (M3D_EnemyMove will crash).
 This function was made just as a sample, it needs some more checks, and also needs platform detection or something like that.
   - Unload functions are being added, (not added but already fixed: textures, maps, models obj, models ply).
   - 2D MAPS are really buggy, because they need separate OSL_IMAGE* structures, I'm also trying to fix it.
-  - Font: characters are at the wrong positions for one-byte character non-english languages to work in ascii.